Alec N. Salt, Ph.D., Cochlear Fluids Research Laboratory, Washington University in St. Louis.

 Symptoms: Unsteadiness, dysequilibrium, vertigo, nausea, “seasickness”, tinnitus, sensation of pressure or fullness in the ear

-In animals exposed to damaging noise, with and without low frequency sound present, animals had larger areas of damage when low frequency sound was present.
+Animals were exposed to damaging noise, with and without low frequency sound present.
+When very low frequency sound was present, animals had greater hearing losses and larger areas of hair cell loss.
 So, if you are doing anything noisy (mowing the yard, using a chainsaw) the damage to your ears could be greater if low frequency or infrasound levels are high.
-Such effects may be small and may take 30-40 years to become apparent.
-(Unfortunately, in 40 years this will make a great epidemiological project for someone).
-But in the meantime, be very careful and wear hearing protection when pursuing noisy pastimes near sources of infrasound (that you can't even hear).
-As a side-note, hearing protectors, especially the over-the-ear cup type, will not protect against infrasound even though they do reduce the damaging sounds you can hear.
-Even, in-the-ear foam plugs will not stop infrasound.
-Infrasound can only be blocked by a solid earplug, either custom fitted to the ear canal or sealed with jelly to generate an air-tight seal.
+It is therefore important to wear hearing protection when pursuing noisy pastimes near sources of infrasound (that you can't even hear).
+As a side-note, hearing protectors, especially the over-the-ear cup type, will not protect against infrasound even though they do reduce the audible, damaging sounds you can hear.

-The above mechanisms are not speculation.
-Each is based on published data showing the phenomenon exists, thus making it a scientifically plausible process.
+Each of the above mechanisms is based on published data showing the phenomenon exists, thus making it a scientifically plausible process.
 No one has shown that any of these four mechanisms cannot occur.
-Of course, the degree to which each phenomenon occurs in humans following prolonged exposure to the infrasound from wind turbines has not yet been demonstrated.
-But each phenomenon now needs to be studied in more detail.
+However, the degree to which each phenomenon occurs in humans following prolonged exposure to the infrasound from wind turbines has not yet been demonstrated.
+But each now needs to be studied in more detail.
 The potential symptoms they could generate in people seem quite familiar though.

 The Wind Turbine Industry is generally dismissive of claims that wind turbines can affect human health.
 For example, Scott Smith, vice president of policy for CanWEA (the Canadian Wind Energy Association), referring to the report of the Chatham-Kent Tribunal (Spring 2011) stated “The wind energy industry welcomes the tribunal’s decision, as it is consistent with the balance of expert scientific and medical information which clearly indicates there is no direct link between wind turbines and effects on human health” (my emphasis added).

 We agree that the effects of wind turbine noise on humans are largely unexplored and more research is needed.
-We believe that the infrasound levels generated by some large wind turbines are unusual in the environment and that there have been no systematic long-term studies of prolonged exposure to such sounds on humans or other animals.
+We are convinced that infrasound levels generated by some large wind turbines are unusual in the environment and that there have been no systematic long-term studies of prolonged exposure to such sounds on humans or other animals.

 The wind industry has taken the position that if you cannot hear the infrasound, then it cannot affect you.
 As you can see above, we disagree strongly based on our understanding of how the ear works.
 These web pages consider in more detail some of the areas that we have expertise.